Jordie Benn: Minnesota Wild

 As a free agent, Benn signed a one-year, $900,000 contract to join his fifth NHL club, the Minnesota Wild, on August 27, 2021.
 Benn played in 39 games registering one goal and 8 points.

 Toronto Maple Leafs

-Again a free agent the following offseason, Benn continued his NHL journey by signing a one-year, $750,000 contract with the Toronto Maple Leafs on July 14, 2022, the second day of free agency.
+Again a free agent the following off-season, Benn continued his NHL journey by signing a one-year, $750,000 contract with the Toronto Maple Leafs on July 14, 2022, the second day of free agency.
 After missing time with a groin injury, Benn played in his first game with the Maple Leafs on November 12, scoring his first goal with the team.
+On November 23, Benn suffered an upper-body injury in a 2–1 win over the New Jersey Devils.
+He returned from injury on December 12 and made the starting lineup on December 27, 2022.
+On February 25, 2023, Benn was placed on waivers for the purpose of sending him to the Maple Leafs AHL affiliate, the Toronto Marlies.
+He finished the season playing in 12 games for the Maple Leafs, registering two points and 23 games for the Marlies, recording six points.

+Brynäs IF and retirement

+As an unrestricted free agent with the completion of his contract with the Maple Leafs, on August 30, 2023, Benn agreed to a professional tryout contract with returning to the Dallas Stars organization for their 2023 training camp, but he was unsuccessful in obtaining a roster slot for the 2023–24 season.
+He then signed a one-year contract with Brynäs IF of the second-tier Swedish league, HockeyAllsvenskan, on October 14, 2023.
+Following the 2023–24 season, where Brynäs IF managed to secure promotion, after winning in the playoffs, Benn announced his retirement on September 10, 2024.